Court employed 767 employees (excluding judicial officers, the CEO and casual employees)

 - Chief Executive Instructions made available to all staff on the intranet, and

-- monthly financial reports to the CMAG and oversight by the Audit and Risk Committee.
+- monthly financial reports to the Chief Executive Officer's Management Advisory Group and oversight by the Audit and Risk Committee.

 Fraud prevention and control

-The Court has in place fraud investigation, reporting and data collection procedures that meet the needs of the Court and comply with the Commonwealth Fraud Control Guidelines.
+The Court has in place fraud investigation, reporting and data collection procedures that meet the needs of the Court and comply with the Commonwealth Fraud Control Guidelines 2011.

-The Court continues to monitor the Fraud Control Plan 2010–2012.
+The Court continued to monitor the Fraud Control Plan 2013–15.
 This document has been made available to all court staff via the intranet.
 The plan was developed in consultation with key stakeholders across all areas of court activities.

 The Federal Circuit Court and the Family Court together maintain the web-based Service Charter and Service Commitments publications.
 These outline the services clients may expect of the courts.

-Ethics Contact Officers Network – policy and practices on the establishment and maintenance of appropriate ethical standards
+Policy and practices on the establishment and maintenance of appropriate ethical standards, Ethics contact officers

-The Human Resources Manager is the Court’s representative at the Ethics Contact Officer Network forum.
+The Director of Human Resources is the Court's representative at the Ethics Contact Officer Network forum.

 External and internal scrutiny

-The Federal Circuit Court was not the subject of any complaints made to the Privacy Commission during 2012–13.
+The Federal Circuit Court was the subject of two complaints made to the Privacy Commission during 2013–14.

-Senior Executive Staff of the Court attended the Legal and Constitutional Affairs Legislation Committee Budget Estimates on four occasions during the financial year.
-In addition, the Executive Staff prepared responses to more than 100 questions on notice about the Court’s activities.
+Senior executive staff of the Court attended the Legal and Constitutional Affairs Legislation Committee Budget Estimates on three occasions during the financial year.
+The executive staff prepared responses to 32 whole-of-government questions on notice.

-- in September 2012, the Court submitted the annual ICT benchmarking report to AGIMO (Australian Government Information Management Office).
-The report covered all ICT operating and capital expenditure for 2011–12 and included quantitative measures about capacity and quantities of ICT equipment
+- in October 2013, the Court submitted the annual ICT benchmarking report to the Australian Government Information Management Office (AGIMO).
+The report covered all ICT operating and capital expenditure for 2012–13 and included quantitative measures about capacity and quantities of ICT equipment.
+This was the first year that the report included the Family Court and Federal Circuit Court as a new combined agency

-- the Court is implementing the Government Desktop Common Operating Environment Policy in the Court’s standard operating environment upgrade project.
-This project has commenced and is expected to be completed by September 2013
+- the Court completed the implementation of the Government Desktop Common Operating Environment Policy in the Court's standard operating environment upgrade project in September 2013

 - work continued against the internal ICT Sustainability Plan, developed to address the Australian Government's ICT Sustainability Plan 2010–15.
 Further information on progress can be found in Appendix E

 - as part of the Web Accessibility National Transition Strategy, the Court is required to update its online government information and services to meet the WCAG 2.0 standard for website accessibility.
-During the year, the Court worked to meet the compliance deadlines.
+Work continued throughout the year to meet the compliance deadlines.

 Management of human resources